purebred-mua/purebred-email/README.rst

 Email handling library.
-Groks RFC 5322 and MIME.
+RFC 5322, MIME and more.